JasonEtco/flintcms-site/_posts/docs/getting-started/2017-06-03-installation.md

 MAIL_PASS= ...
 ```

 For a Mongo database, mLab is suggested but by no means mandatory.
 As for emails, Flint uses the [Nodemailer](https://nodemailer.com/about/) package which supports various SMTP services.
-Flint's recommended one is Mailgun, and if you're having trouble setting it up feel free to [email me](hello@jasonet.co) and I can give you Flint-specific Mailgun credentials.
+Flint's recommendation is Mailgun, and if you're having trouble setting it up feel free to [email me](hello@jasonet.co) and I can give you Flint-specific Mailgun credentials.

-If you're having trouble setting up any of these, feel free to [open up an issue]({{ site.github_repo }}/issues) detailing your experience.
+If you're having trouble with any of these steps, please [open up an issue]({{ site.github_repo }}/issues) detailing your experience.